applifaction/sw-galaxy/readme.md

 Data/Weapons.xml
 ```

+### Please feel free to contribute!

+Please feel free to add your improvements to this projects.
+Even small changes like additional images for items are welcome.
+To do so, fork this project and send us an merge request.

+If you have ideas for new features or found an bug, please create an issue to let us know.

 ### Oh, Thanks!

 Thank you OggDude for creating and offering your data and awesome [OggDude Character Generator](https://www.legendsofthegalaxy.com/Oggdude/) to us!